 Listed below are the possible reasons why your skateboard creates squeaking noise:

 The solution here is very straightforward.
-Bearings are the ones who get rolling and are affected by friction.
+Bearings are the ones that get rolling and are affected by friction.
 We know that it will not last forever, so you should look after it so you won’t get a squeaky bushings skateboard.

 - It is advisable to remove all the bearings by popping them out.